 - Save the Last for Best: Best friends, family, and sisters, that is.
 Remember to offer the last bite on a serving platter to others before taking it for yourself.

 - Finale: Ask to be excused and thank the chef or hostess for dinner.
 Carry your dishes to the sink.

-You can even customize it if you’re working on different manners.
+Give it a shot!
+Download and print your own Manner’s Menu using the instructions below.
+You can even customize it if you’re working on different manners than we are.